partiesareforlosers/partiesareforlosers/README.md

 friend reqs r off for a reason lol I have scopophobia dont worry too much if I dont add u I still wana be friends probanly

-dont cover me with ur fat pony head especially if i was there already and u see me visibly i will probably ask u to move and if u dont just know im judging u INNNCCCREEDIBLY HARD

 if we're cuddling and u wanna movw just ask me i want to cuddle more than i want to sit in my spoti WILL MOVE FOR U

 I ❤️ gifted and matching skins. ladies ❤️ my swag. women fear me fish ❤️(want me.
 I ❤️ olya.
 I